Most children have the capacity and facility to learn more than one language.

 France is the world's number-one tourist destination and attracts more than 70 million visitors.

 Speaking French also opens up study opportunities at renowned Quebec and French universities and business schools.
-Students with a good level of French are also eligible for French government scholarships to enrol in postgraduate courses in France in any discipline and qualify for internationally recognised French degrees.
+Students with a good level of French are also eligible for French government scholarships to enroll in postgraduate courses in France in any discipline and qualify for internationally recognised French degrees.